Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Introduction

 \section{Introduction}

 Assume that one is interested in sampling from a probability distribution $\pi$ defined on some measurable space $(\mathsf{X},\B(\mathsf{X}))$.
-One practical recipe to achieve this in complex scenarios consists of using Markov chain Monte Carlo (MCMC) methods, of which the Metropolis-Hastings update is the main workhorse \cite{metropolis,hastings}.
-We may write the Markov kernel related to a Metropolis-Hastings algorithm in the form
+One practical recipe to achieve this in complex scenarios consists of using Markov chain Monte Carlo (MCMC) methods, of which the Metropolis--Hastings update is the main workhorse \cite{metropolis,hastings}.
+We may write the Markov kernel related to a Metropolis--Hastings algorithm in the form